 When you've decided which school you'll be attending, ask your school's financial aid office for a list of its preferred lenders.
 Preferred lenders of student loans have originated loans for students of that school before, and may be more familiar with your school's process, personnel or policies.
 However, your school is required to process a loan from any lender, even if they are not on their preferred lender list.

-For many, this means obtaining private student loans from banks to cover educational costs over and above those covered by federally guaranteed student loans.
-But others may choose to close the financial gap by tapping into the equity in their home and using a home equity loan for college expenses.
+Families may choose to close the financial gap by using a home equity loan for college expenses.
 Home equity is the difference between the fair market value of your home and what you owe on it.
-In other words, it's the portion of the total value in your house that you already own.
+Using a home equity loan doesn’t add financial burden to the student, and may offer repayment terms and interest rates to better suit your needs.